MarioCruz/HeadlessPiConfig/README.md

 # Prepare SD card with Raspbian or Raspbian lite
 * Download the latest Raspbian LITE image from the official [Raspberry Pi website](https://www.raspberrypi.org/downloads/raspbian/)
-* Use [Etcher] (https://etcher.io/) to flash the Raspbian .img-file to the SD card.
+* Use [Etcher](https://etcher.io/) to flash the Raspbian .img-file to the SD card.
 * When done leave the SD card in your PC
+* A boot drive should appear.
+Open a terminal/comand promt and cd to the boot drive using the following command ''cd /Volumes/boot''

-#Configure ssh and wifi
+# Configure ssh and wifi